JoonasJalmar/native-mobile-project/README.md

 Joonas Kirsi

 ## Topic
-Application that gets quizzes from https://quizapi.io/.
-User can choose a technical topic to be quizzed on.
+Application that gets quizzes from https://opentdb.com/.
+User can choose a topic to be quizzed on.
 - Choose one topic or several together
 - Choose how many questions you want
 - Choose a time limit per question